Gr-om/Killthemole/README.md

-# Killthemole
+# Kill The Mole - Student Project
-Javascript Kill the Mole game
+A real basic Javascript Kill the mole game